 Does Shopify have a free plan?

-No, Shopify doesn’t offer a free website builder plan.
-However, for users wanting to test out the service before committing, Shopify does offer a limited 3-day free trial.
+Shopify doesn’t offer a free website builder plan, but does have a limited 3-day free trial.
 After that, you can pay just $1 per month for the first three months, so you can still get a feel for the platform without a big financial commitment.

 What are the transaction fees with Shopify?